sebytremblay/FinancialForecaster/README.md

 	Implementation of the custom Pytorch Dataset that loads data from MySQL/MariaDB database using MySQLChunkLoader and MySQLBatchLoader.

 	Chunk loader calculates data chunk's normalization parameters which can subsequently be used by MySQLBatchLoader to normalize training batches (according to MIN and MAX of a chunk to which given batch belongs to).
 Also used to normalize validation and test sets during evaluation or real-time inference.

-	The file also includes implementation of the TrainValTestSplit class that performs Train/Validation/Test splitting of a set of data chunks.

 * [Predict](./predict.py)